Syntax Guide

 Object

-Declares an object as environment variables: the property names are the environment variable names, and the property values are the environment variable values.
+Declares an object as environment variables: property name is the environment variable name, property value is the environment variable value.

-Used during task execution and applies to all non-plugin tasks within the current Pipeline.
+Used during task execution, effective for all non-plugin tasks within the current Pipeline.

 Example: